ATLAS-Analytics/ATLAS-Analytics/docs/data-sources/WFMS.md

 ### Distributed processing

-All the code collecting and analyzing these datasets is in github repository: [ATLAS-Analytics/DistributedProcessing](https://github.com/ATLAS-Analytics/DistributedProcessing).
+All the code collecting and analyzing these datasets is in github repository: [ATLAS-Analytics/WFMS](https://github.com/ATLAS-Analytics/WFMS).

 ## Jobs

 Jobs data are imported from OracleDB table __ATLAS_PANDA.JOBSARCHIVED4__ once per hour.
-First data is sqooped to hdfs, then preprocessed and sent to UC Elasticsearch index.
+This is a pyhton code that sends data to UC Elasticsearch index.

 ### Enrichments